JAlcocerT/JAlcocerT/content/blog/dev-WEB-APPS.md

 * Data analysis and visualization applications
 * API development

-You're right, understanding Django's architecture is crucial for effective development.
+Understanding Django's architecture is crucial for effective development.

 Let's delve into it, comparing it to the traditional MVC pattern and highlighting the nuances of Django's MVT.

 **MVC (Model-View-Controller) vs. MVT (Model-View-Template)**